daleblackwood/install-lib/README.md

 Modules are exported to the node_modules directory, and appended to the package.json in the folder it's ran in.

+### Underlying tech
+This package makes heavy use of npx and the awesome @zeit/ncc.

 ### No Issues
 This thing is new, and no issues have been discovered, which means it's perfect.
 If you find something wrong, let me know or request a PR yourself.